jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 # The problem with RAIDZ or why you probably won't get the storage efficiency you think you will get.
-As a ZFS rookie, I struggled a fair bit to find out what settings I should use for my Proxmox hypervisor.
-Hopefully, this could help other ZFS rookies.
+As a ZFS rookie, I struggled quiet a bit to figure out what settings I should use for my Proxmox hypervisor.
+Hopefully, this will help other ZFS rookies.
 This text focuses on Proxmox, but it generally applies to all ZFS systems.

-**The whole document assumes ashift to be the default 12 or 4k, because that is the default for modern drives.**
+This entire document assumes an ashift of 12 (4K), which is the default for modern drives!

 ## TLDR
-RAIDZ is only great for sequential reads and writes of big files.
-An example of that would be a fileserver that mostly hosts big files.
+RAIDZ is only great for sequential reads and writes of large files (>1MB).
+An example would be a file server that mostly hosts big files.
-For VMs or iSCSI, RAIDZ will not get you the storage efficiency you think you will get, and also it will perform badly.
+For VMs or iSCSI, RAIDZ will not give you the storage efficiency you think you will get, and it will also perform poorly.
 Use mirror instead.
-It is a pretty long text, but you can jump to the conclusion and the efficiency tables at the end.
+It's a pretty long text, but you can jump to the conclusion and the efficiency tables at the end.

 ## Introduction and glossary
 Before we start, some ZFS glossary.
 These are important to understand the examples later on.